Trilateration using Unlabeled Path or Loop Lengths

 A variety $V$ is \defn{reducible} if it is the proper union of two varieties $V_1$ and $V_2$.
 (Proper means that $V_1$ is not contained in $V_2$ and vice-versa.)
-Otherwise it is called \defn{irreducible}.
-A variety has a unique decomposition as a finite proper union of its maximal irreducible subvarieties called \defn{components}.
+Otherwise (assuming it is non-empty) it is called \defn{irreducible}.
+A non-empty variety has a unique decomposition as a finite proper union of its maximal irreducible subvarieties called \defn{components}.
 (Maximal means that a component cannot be contained in a larger irreducible subvariety of $V$.)

-A variety $V$ has a well defined (maximal) \defn{dimension} $\Dim(V)$, which will agree with the largest $D$ for which there is an open subset of~$V$, in the standard topology, that is a $D$-dimensional complex submanifold of $\CC^N$.
+A variety $V$ has a well-defined (maximal) \defn{dimension} $\Dim(V)$, which will agree with the largest $D$ for which there is an open subset of~$V$, in the standard topology, that is a $D$-dimensional complex submanifold of $\CC^N$.

 Any strict subvariety $W$ of an irreducible variety $V$ must be of strictly lower dimension.